Team-Haruki/Haruki-Friends-API/README.md

 # Haruki-Friends-API
-A friend groups API implementation with Quart + SQLAlchemy
+A friend groups API implementation with FastAPI + SQLAlchemy